USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

     1. Request a SCINet account
     1. Log in to SCINet
 * **Setting up your workspace**
+    * Making your workspace directory in /90daydata
+    * Creating a Conda environment
+    * Modifying workflows to use /project
 * **Accessing interfaces on SCINet**
     * Using the Shell
     * RStudio